-4.1 The national health and wellbeing outcomes to be delivered through integr ation are defin ed as:
+4.1 The national health and wellbeing outcomes to be achieved through integration are defined as:

 Outcome 1 - People are able to look after and improve their own health and wellbeing and live in good health for longer.

 Outcome 2 - People, including those with disabilities or long term conditions, or who are frail, are able to live, as far as reasonably practicable, independently and at home or in a homely setting in their community.